ManMM12355/BotDiscordmusic/README.md

 ### Note

-This is just a sample script, you need to add your own token and API key to use the bot.
+This is just a sample script, you need to add your own token to use the bot.

 ### Contact